khalid-hussain/shaheen/chap19.md

 them have also been accused of the murder of Ferdinand's knight.
 Now they have been condemned to be burned alive."

-Badr Bin Mughira enquired, "When?"
+Badr bin Mughira enquired, "When?"

 Appearing a bit worried, Abu Dawood replied, "I was waiting for an appropriate time to reply to that question."

-Looking towards his companions, Badr Bin Mughira said, "Apart from Bashir and Mansoor, everyone can leave."
+Looking towards his companions, Badr bin Mughira said, "Apart from Bashir and Mansoor, everyone can leave."

 When they had left the room, then Badr said, "Abu Dawood!
 A believer can't be